• Skip to primary navigation

 Spiralized Potato Chips With Onion Dip

-If you don’t have a spiralizer, you could also make these chips by slicing up the potatoes by hand.
+Again, if you don’t have a spiralizer, you could also make these chips by slicing up the potatoes by hand or using a mandoline.

 Spiralized Potato Chips With Onion Dip